brahmjit24/web-project/ReadMe.txt

-** Note You must have MongoDb Installed with Users as a DB in it ** This Project is still in work lacks Disscussion area for communities ** this uses a fully Functional database for login you might fail to log in due to database errors but you can check out code
+** Note You must have MongoDb Installed with Users as a DB in it ** This Project is still in work lacks Disscussion area for communities

 >>To run this project you must
   1. Download and extract Files